stevemeacham/KSLib/HOWTO.md

 you want to use into your Ships/Scripts directory of your Kerbal Space Program installation and use them from there.

-We do ask that for people submitting a suite of libraries designed to work together, that they try to follow these general patterns:
+We do ask that people submitting a suite of libraries designed to work together try to follow these general patterns:

   1. Try to break things up into smaller files.
 A person trying